Zinabuf/GCIM/README.md

 * `FID`, `IID`, and **exposure values**
 * A covariate file in the format: `FID`, `IID`, `confounder_1`, `constant_value`, `confounder_2`, ..., `confounder_m`

-This standardized format ensures that all variables such as genetic, exposure, outcome, and confounders are properly aligned across discovery and target datasets, facilitating valid and replicable G×E interaction analysis.
+This standardized format ensures that all variables, such as genetic, exposure, outcome, and confounders are properly aligned across discovery and target datasets, facilitating valid and replicable G×E interaction analysis.
 All GWAS, GWEIS, and polygenic risk score (PRS) construction steps are performed using the [GxEprs](https://github.com/DoviniJ/GxEprs) R package
 , while the regression analyses for both binary and quantitative outcomes are conducted using the GCIM R package.